Skip to main content

 Field Configs (Unified Actions)

-For unified actions, fieldConfigs map provider response to StackOne schema:
+For unified actions (those with a schema field), fieldConfigs map provider response fields to StackOne’s standardized schema:

 - actionId: list_users